consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Leave()

     // Kill performs all the sanity-checks required before completely
-    // killing a subnet.
+    // killing (e.g. check that all validators have released
+    // their stake, or that there are no user-funds left in the subnet's
+    // state).
 It must propagate a `Kill` message to the SCA
     // to unregister the subnet from the hierarchy, making it no longer
     // discoverable.
     // (methodNum = 4)